iwVerve/not-another-fangame-tutorial/renex engine/03_asset_basics.md

 For rotating instances you have 15 degrees snap, also can be turned off with `Alt`.

 ### Tiles
 You can place tiles in a room.
-The process of adding and placing tiles in your room was discussed in Creating your first room part.
+The process of adding and placing tiles in your room was discussed in Creating your first room part`[TODO: link to the ]`.
 Alternatively, renex engine provides `AutoTiler` object, which can automatically put right tiles on top of `Block` instances in the room, but the setup is too complicated for this chapter, you may find info about it later. `[TODO: right?]` `[TODO: possibly tell how to use tiles for static props or too advanced?]`

 ### Backgrounds
 You can have backgrounds in room, up to 8 of them (see in Backgrounds tab of room editor, there are 8 buttons from 0 to 7).
 Each background possibly has a solid Colour and possibly has a Background asset to render above it.
 You can set it up in Background tab of Room Editor.
 There are options for drawing it tiled or stretched, also for offset and move speed.
 Background also can be drawn on foreground layer (above everything else).